gematik/eRezept-Examples/README.md

 The gematik runs regular tests against the ePrescription Service.
 These artifacts that were gathered in the end to end tests are collected here.

 #### Negative-Examples
-:warning:: These examples are invalid examples and are only to be used for testing.
+:warning: These examples are invalid examples and are only to be used for testing.

 ## Contributing